paij0se/pai-scrap/README.md

 <h1>want to run it locally?</h1>

-first compile the scrapper with `cargo run`

-then move the bin file that is on `/target/debug/multithreading `  to the main directory (if you are on linux is not necessary )
+- first compile the scrapper with `cargo run` then move the bin file that is on `/target/debug/multithreading` to the main directory (if you are on linux is not necessary)

-then install the dependencies `npm i`
+- and install the dependencies `npm i`

-and finally run `npm run dev`
+- and finally run `npm run dev`

 </div>